-Have you thought about your influence continuing even after you’re dead?
-My grandmother’s legacy lives on, her existence leaving a lasting impression that still speaks to me today.
+Have you thought about your influence continuing even after you’ve passed away?
+My grandmother’s legacy lives, her existence leaving a lasting impression that still speaks to me today.

 Grandma Kocher left her mark in many ways.
 Her first husband, my grandfather Chester Sheldon, taught school in Prosser, Washington in the late 1920s.
 One of our family heirlooms is a photo of him with his students lined up on the schoolhouse steps.
 Two of the children have x’s penciled above their heads, my aunt and uncle.
 Years later Grandma deepened the x’s with a ballpoint pen.

 We also found Grandma’s marks on used envelopes, receipts, paper bags, and in the margins of ancient Grit newspapers.
 It seemed whenever she found enough white space she’d fill it with verse, sharpening her pencil stub with a dull kitchen knife.
 She added a poem to her recipe for making soap which attests to its ability to remove dirt from most anything—the last sentence pointing the way to Jesus for cleansing from sin.

 Until I searched through her Bible, I didn’t know she’d marked it so much.
 This surprised me.
 Grandma was careful with her possessions, a habit she learned from living decades with scarcity.
 She saved everything, clipping zippers and buttons from worn out clothing to store for later use.
 Empty, hand-washed peanut butter jars lined the shelf on her back porch.
 One of the few toys she had in the house was a plastic surprise from a cereal box, which we played with for years.
 As much as Grandma loved God and learning, it’s incredible that she would add wear and tear to her beloved Bible.

 But now I understand.
 I, too, study the most wonderful of books, applying what it’s saying to my heart, underscoring the parts I most want to remember.